BukolaOmok/quote-app-express-backend/README.md

 ## Documenting your API

-An simple example swagger document can be found in `openapi-docs/openapi.json`.
+A simple example swagger document can be found in `openapi-docs/openapi.json`.

 If you don't need it, it can be safely deleted.